 Drug combinations.
 Drugs are being used in combination to treat Waldenstrom’s macroglobulinemia:

-- Monoclonal antibodies, such as rituximab (see Treatment Options ), are being used along with chemotherapy as a way to eliminate more cancer cells.
+Monoclonal antibodies, such as rituximab, which are described in the Treatment Options section, are being used along with chemotherapy as a way to eliminate more cancer cells.

-- The drug fludarabine combined with cyclophosphamide is sometimes used to treat patients with advanced and/or symptomatic Waldenström’s macroglobulinemia, as is another combination of drugs called DTPACE (dexamethasone [multiple brand names], thalidomide [Synovir, Thalomid], cisplatin [Platinol], doxorubicin [Adriamycin], cyclophosphamide, and etoposide [Toposar, VePesid]) plus rituximab.
+The drug fludarabine combined with cyclophosphamide is sometimes used to treat patients with advanced and/or symptomatic Waldenstrom’s macroglobulinemia, as is another combination of drugs called DTPACE (cisplatin [Platinol], dexamethasone [multiple brand names], doxorubicin [Adriamycin], cyclophosphamide, etoposide [Toposar, VePesid]), and thalidomide [Synovir, Thalomid], plus rituximab.

-- Bortezomib, dexamethasone, and rituximab are being studied in combination to treat Waldenström’s macroglobulinemia.
+Bortezomib, dexamethasone, and rituximab recently has been shown to be an active combination to treat Waldenstrom’s macroglobulinemia.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current Waldenström’s macroglobulinemia treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current Waldenstrom’s macroglobulinemia treatments to improve patients’ comfort and quality of life.